Johan-Palacios/nvim/README.md

 `:CocInstall coc-omnisharp coc-go coc-tsserver coc-html coc-css coc-json coc-prettier coc-python coc-pyright coc-kite`
 ```

-Later of that you can fun whit that configuration 😀
+Later of that you can fun with that configuration 😀

 ## Español 🇪🇸
 ### Comenzando 🚀